What is SignaTech – and Why is it Important to You?

 SignaTech (Signature Technology) is Advanced illumination’s proprietary control system that allows our LED illuminators in machine vision systems to operate at maximum output under all operating conditions, while protecting the light head from damage.
 It is comprised of three key aspects: an LED characterization process, hardware, and software.

-Key LED characterization information is either stored in the hard-coded inline current source (iCS) controllers, or it’s stored into a light head’s EEPROM, which is located in its connector and used with our microprocessor-based external controllers.
+Key LED characterization information is stored into a light’s EEPROM, which is located within its connector and used with our microprocessor-based external controllers.
 Microprocessor-based controller software reads the stored info, sets the operating conditions, and manages any GUI and I/O functions.

 The SignaTech Control System allows pulsing of certain LEDs up to 50x overdrive currents while still maintaining the highest flux output and longest lifetime of the LEDs.
 Ai Engineering fully characterizes each LED type designated for possible inclusion into our illuminators.
 This extensive characterization procedure means that SignaTech is custom programmed for each unique illuminator in machine inspection systems – while also regulating operating parameters so that the lights cannot be damaged during operation.

 Ai electronics are intelligent: microprocessor-based SignaTech controllers verify the electronic signature of a light head and automatically adjust the output current and pulse width accordingly, based on the duty cycle.
 This allows our illumination products to operate with designed maximum light output and minimum waste heat.
 SignaTech is currently built into any light using the DCS100/103, the Pulsar320, and the DCS400/800 (to be released July 2019).
 ICS controllers offer some of the functionality of a SignaTech controller, however instead of reading the light head characterization off an EEPROM, a simplified characterization is directly encoded into the in-line controller.